eBay/tsv-utils/README.md

 The makefile supports other typical development tasks such as unit tests and code coverage reports.
 See [Building and makefile](docs/AboutTheCode.md#building-and-makefile) for more details.

+For fastest performance, use LDC with Link Time Optimization enabled (LTO).
+See [Building with Link Time Optimization](docs/BuildingWithLTO.md) for instructions.
+The prebuilt binaries are built using LTO, but it must be explicitly enabled when building from source.

 ### Install using DUB

 If you are already a D user you likely use DUB, the D package manager.
 DUB comes packaged with DMD starting with DMD 2.072.
 You can install and build using DUB as follows (replace `1.1.13` with the current version):